NRCan/CanFlood/docs/source/tutorials.rst

   • *finv_tut1a.gpkg* : flood asset inventory (’finv’) spatial layer.

+Ensure your project’s CRS is set to ‘EPSG:3005’ (Depending on your settings, this may have been set automatically when you loaded the datafiles.
+   All tutorials   use CRS ‘EPSG:3005’ unless stated otherwise.
+See the following link for an explanation of projections in QGIS.

-Ensure your project’s CRS is set to ‘EPSG:3005’ [5]_ and load the downloaded layers into a new QGIS project [6]_.
+   https://docs.qgis.org/3.10/en/docs/user_manual/working_with_projections/working_with_projections.html) and load the downloaded layers into a new QGIS project (Depending on your QGIS settings, you may be requested to select a transformation if the CRS was not set correctly beforehand).
 Your map canvas should look something like this:

 .. image:: /_static/tutorials_6_1_1_tiff.jpg